 Skimming Off the Top: Covered Call Writing

 Let’s say your cost basis per share for Micron Technology (NASDAQ: MU) is $48, and the current price of the stock is $58 per share.
 You do not want to sell your 500 shares and take on the tax liability.
 You sell 5 call options on 100 shares each covered by your underlying shares with a strike price of $62 that expires in a week.
-You take in $250 of premium minus a nominal broker fee of $3 to sell the options.
+You take in $250 of the premium minus a nominal broker fee of $3 to sell the options.
 MU closes the week at a price of $61.
 The 5 options expire worthless and the options are not exercised.
 You keep the $250 premium less the $3 broker fee and all of your shares of MU stock.
 If the stock had instead declined in value, you would have had your losses buffered by the premium you received for selling the covered calls.

 Getting Paid to Purchase: Selling a Naked Put

 Apple (NASDAQ: AAPL) trades at $370, but you do not want to buy the stock unless it falls to $350.
-You sell a put at $350 for $16 on 100 shares that expires in 2 months and take in a premium of $1,600.
+You sell a put at $350 for $16 on 100 shares that expire in 2 months and take in a premium of $1,600.
 In 2 months, AAPL shares are trading at $349.
 The option is assigned and you receive 100 shares of AAPL in your account the following Monday.
 Because of the premium you received, you essentially bought the shares at $334.
 Had the market gone the other way, your option would have expired worthless, leaving you with a $1,600 profit and no AAPL stock.

 Playing Both Sides of the Fence